 [Section 70M inserted by No. 37 of 1993 s.
 10(1).]

 70N.
-Land the subject of retention licence not to be again marked out for a certain period
+Land subject of retention licence not to be again marked out for certain period

 (1) Where a retention licence is surrendered or forfeited, or expires, the land the subject of the retention licence or any part of that land shall not be marked out or applied for as a prospecting licence or an exploration licence by or on behalf of —